 Although the Instinct is very easy to use, its five-button control system takes some getting used to.

-Like activity selection or forward / backward / up-down, some of them are relatively simple to ‘memorize’ after half an hour of use.
+Like activity selection or forward / backward / up-down, some are relatively simple to ‘memorize’ after half an hour of use.
 But delving into the options can be a bit more complicated.

 Access to each of these is via simple up and down buttons, and for the most part, most are what you would expect from a Garmin.